 Eye allergies develop when the body overreacts to something in its environment.
-Eye allergies share symptoms with some ocular diseases, making accurate diagnosis critical.
+Eye allergies share symptoms with some ocular diseases, making an accurate diagnosis critical.

 If you are experiencing eye allergy symptoms, make an appointment with your eye doctor for a thorough examination of your ocular health.
 Your eye doctor will use specialized tools to detect the presence of allergies.